eQTL-Catalogue/eQTL-Catalogue-website/src/Data_access.md

 curl -s ftp://ftp.ebi.ac.uk/pub/databases/spot/eQTL/sumstats/BLUEPRINT/ge/BLUEPRINT_SE_ge_monocyte.all.tsv.gz | zcat | head -n 1
 ```

+However, please note that frequent tabix requests to the FTP server are sometimes interpreted as denial-of-service (DoS) attacks by the EBI firewall.
+This can result in your IP address being blacklisted which then needs to be manually whitelisted again.
+The root cause is that both tabix requests and DoS attacks on the FTP manifest as frequent incomplete file download attempts in a short period of time.
+We thus recommend limiting the frequency of tabix requests (e.g. one request in every couple of seconds) or downloading the full summary statistics files if many requests need to be made.

 ### RESTful API

 You can query slices of eQTL summary statistics (by study and/or gene and/or SNP) using our [RESTful API]({{ site.domain }}{{ site.baseurl }}/api-docs).
 Note that the API is currently undergoing major revisions to support increasing data volumes.
 As a result, the data on the API **has not been updated** since release 3.